yhirose/react-typescript-electron-sample-with-create-react-app-and-electron-builder/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with `--template typescript`option.

-On the top of it, the following features have been added with realatively small changes:
+On the top of it, the following features have been added with relatively small changes:

 * TypeScript supports for Electron main process source code
-* Hot-relaod support for Electron app
+* Hot-reload support for Electron app
-* Electron Bulder support
+* Electron Builder support

 ## Available Scripts in addition to the existing ones